pluralsh/documentation/pages-archive/deployments/services-deploy.md

 ## Create Using GitOps

-We definitely recommend you read over our [operator docs](deployments/using-operator) to see the various CRDs you can use to define your services and patterns available there.
+We definitely recommend you read over our {% doclink to="using-operator" %}operator docs{% /doclink %} to see the various CRDs you can use to define your services and patterns available there.
 For most use cases this will be the most robust workflow.

 ## Create Using Terraform